Supporting Early Literacy Development in Young Autistic Children

 Sound awareness – Understanding that words can be broken down into syllables and smaller sounds and that letters correspond to certain sounds.

-• Perspective-taking – When children find it hard to understand the motivation of characters in a book, it can be difficult for them to follow the story.
+• Perspective-taking – Understanding the motivations, feelings and thoughts of characters in a book, helps children to follow the story.

 What can you do to help?

 There are many things you can do to support your child’s emergent literacy development, and what you do now can have a big impact on their literacy and language skills later on.
-Talk to your child’s SLP, educator or early intervention professional to learn about specific interaction techniques you can use to meet your child’s individual early literacy needs.
+Talk to your child’s SLP, educator or early intervention professional to learn about specific interaction techniques you can use to support your child’s individual early literacy development.

 In the meantime, here are some tips for creating the kind of environment that will set the stage for your child to learn early literacy skills in a way that’s enjoyable for both of you: